camunda/camunda-docs/docs/reference/bpmn-processes/error-events/error-events.md

 ![process](assets/error-throw-events.png)

 Alternatively, you can inform Zeebe that a business error has occurred using a **client command**.
-As a client command an error can be thrown only while processing a job.
+This throw error client command can only be used while processing a job.
 In addition to throwing the error, this also disables the job and stops it from being activated or completed by other job workers.
 See the [gRPC command](/reference/grpc.md#throwerror-rpc) for details.